Tutorial | Enrich the dataset (Core Designer part 8)¶

 Select OK and return to the Join recipe.

-By default, the recipe will drop unmatched rows, but we can also configure to send unmatched rows to another output dataset.
+By default, the recipe will drop unmatched rows, but we can also configure the recipe to send unmatched rows to another output dataset.
 This can be helpful to confirm your expectations of the output.

 Click on the Left join indicator.